-Numerous studies applied DTS for temperature measurements with high spatial and temporal resolutions in hydrological and atmospheric systems, such as soils (e.g. Steele-Dunne et al., 2010; Jansen et al., 2011; Ciocca et al., 2012), streams (e.g. Selker et al, 2006; Vogt et al., 2010; Westhoff et al., 2007, 2011), lakes (e.g. Vercauteren et al., 2011; Van Emmerik et al., 2013), and in the air (e.g. Thomas et al., 2012; Euser et al., 2014; De Jong et al., 2015).
+Numerous studies applied DTS for temperature measurements with high spatial and temporal resolutions in hydrological and atmospheric systems, such as soils (e.g., Steele-Dunne et al., 2010; Jansen et al., 2011; Ciocca et al., 2012), streams (e.g., Selker et al., 2006; Vogt et al., 2010; Westhoff et al., 2007, 2011), lakes (e.g., Vercauteren et al., 2011; van Emmerik et al.,

+- 5 Selker et al, 2006; Vogt et al., 2010; Westhoff et al., 2007, 2011), lakes (e.g., Vercauteren et al., 2011; van Emmerik et al., 2013), and in the air (e.g., Thomas et al., 2012; Euser et al., 2014; de Jong et al., 2015).
 In some cases, very high spatial resolutions are required to give insight into hydrologic or atmospheric systems.
-Various authors (e.g. Selker et al., 2006; Vogt et al., 2010; Suárez et al., 2011; Vercauteren et al., 2011; Arnon et al., 2014) have increased the vertical spatial resolution of DTS measurements by wrapping fibre optic cable around a solid PVC tube, a technique sometimes called high-resolution DTS (HR-DTS), yielding spatial resolutions between 4 and 11 mm.
-The downside of this approach is that stress on the fibre or the characteristics of the supporting materials such as PVC (polyvinyl chloride) tubes (in this article: auxiliary constructions) might also influence the temperature measurements.
-Such issues were recently pointed out by Arnon et al. (2014), but aside from this one observed problem, to date no comprehensive analysis has been published on how the physical design of a coil-wrapped DTS measurement set-up affects temperature measurements.
+Various authors (e.g., Selker et al., 2006; Vogt et al., 2010; Suarez et al., 2011; Vercauteren et al., 2011; Arnon et al., 2014) have increased the vertical spatial resolution of DTS measurements by wrapping fibre optic cable around a solid PVC tube, a - 10 technique sometimes called High Resolution DTS (HR-DTS), yielding spatial resolutions between 4 and 11 mm.
+The downside of this approach is that stress on the fibre or the characteristics of the supporting materials such as PVC tubes (in this article: auxiliary constructions) might also influence the temperature measurements.
+Such issues were recently pointed out by Arnon et al. (2014), but aside from this one observed problem, to date no comprehensive analysis has been published on how the physical design of a coil-wrapped DTS measurement setup affects temperature measurements. - 15 Tyler et al. (2009) defines spatial resolution as the cable distance required to measure 90% percent of a sharp temperature jump.

-Figure 1.
-Graphical representation of used terms (machine resolution, coil resolution, and the stuffing factor defined as length L over pitch p).

-Tyler et al. (2009) defined spatial resolution as the cable distance required to measure 90% of a sharp temperature jump.
 The spatial resolution is different from the spatial sampling interval by the fact that the Nyquist theorem requires at least twice the interval to reconstruct a continuous signal.
 In this article, we use the terms machine resolution and coil resolution.
-The machine resolution is equal to the definition by Tyler et al. (2009) of the spatial resolution along a linear section of fibre optic cable.
-The coil resolution is the effective spatial resolution of the temperature measurements equal to the machine resolution divided by the coil's stuffing factor.
+The machine resolution is equal to Tyler et al.'s (2009) definition of the spatial resolution along a linear section of fibre optic cable.
+The coil resolution is the effective spatial resolution of the temperature measurements equal to the - 20 machine resolution divided by the coil's stuffing factor.
 The stuffing factor is calculated from the length L of cable within one turn divided by its pitch p (Fig. 1).

-It has generally been assumed that the characteristics of the measurement set-up, such as DTS cable diameter, coil diameter, auxiliary construction material, and coil preparation, do not influence the temperature measurements (e.g. Vercauteren et al., 2011; Van Emmerik et al., 2013).
-However, recent papers discuss several errors in DTS temperature measurements caused by practical considerations of the measurement set-up.
-Arnon et al. (2014) described a signal loss and consequent error in their temperature measurements along a helically wound cable.
+It has generally been assumed that the characteristics of the measurement setup, such as DTS cable diameter, coil diameter, auxiliary construction material, and coil preparation, do not influence the temperature measurements (e.g., Vercauteren et al., 2011; van Emmerik et al., 2013).
+However, recent papers discuss several errors in DTS temperature measurements caused by

+- 25 practical considerations of the measurement setup.
+Arnon et al. (2014) describe a signal loss and consequent error in their temperature measurements along a helically wound cable.
 This loss was mostly visible in the first 100 m of cable and dissipated later on.
 They hypothesized that the curvature attenuates some of the most extreme modes of light.
-Further along the cable, the effect on the temperature disappeared.

-Others have signalized the effect of heat conduction between a DTS cable and bedding material in streams (O'Donnell Meininger and Selker, 2015), and inaccuracies in air and water temperatures due to solar radiation (Neilson et al., 2010; De Jong et al., 2015).
+Further along the cable, the effect on the temperature disappeared. - Others have signalized the effect of heat conduction between a DTS cable and bedding material in streams (O'Donnell Meininger and Selker, 2014), and inaccuracies in air and water temperatures due to solar radiation (Neilson et al., 2010; De Jong et al., 2015).
 The auxiliary constructions of coil-wrapped DTS are expected to deteriorate the measurement accuracy in a similar fashion.